impulsive-sudor/MyBlog/content/posts/2024-01-23-palworld-corrupt-file-save-fix.md

     this is found in the exported JSON.
 If they are in a guild you can find it through there name Search for the key value pal for the players missing.
 Move this missing data from the old save to the new save.

 One of the ongoing issues in Palworld is charcter corruption.
-From a user propspective, when they
+From a user propspective, when they try to login, they get stuck on the loading screen.
+I've noticed this typically happening after a server crash.

 This guide is not for the someone looking for an easy fix.
 They easist way to fix this issue is either by creating a new server or restoring fully from a backup.
 We (my friends) couldn't do this since a handful of them already progressed hours ahead of the people that got corrupted.